You are here:

 A Positioning and Integration

-8. In the event of an intervention, information will be provided to third parties while respecting the personal rights of those affected and the suspects.
+8. In the event of an intervention, information will be provided to third parties while respecting the personal rights of those affected and suspects.

 B Contact Persons of the Hamburg Rowing Youth

-as contact persons for questions regarding the prevention of sexual harassment and violence.
+The Hamburg Rowing Youth appoints Finja Rothhardt as the contact person for matters relating to the prevention of sexualized harassment and violence.

-C Suitability of Staff
+C Suitability of Employees

 D Qualification of PSG Contact Persons

-E Statutes and Youth Regulations
+E Statutes and youth regulations

 F Complaint Management & Intervention Guidelines

-Of course, affected persons or persons who are concerned can also contact one of the external counseling centers, such as:
+Naturally, affected persons or persons who are concerned can also contact one of the external counseling centers, such as:

 “Zündfunke e.V.
 Hamburg” (040 890 12 15)